OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 February 2016.md

 ---

-## Afterlife & Soul Topics

-- Soul orientation or absence of same influences both human and alien exploitative behavior.

----

 ## Cosmic Structure & Densities

-- Ether is described as the **interface between information and manifestation**.
 - Gravity "travels" on ether.
 - EM gravity is noted as a key entry point in understanding the information field.